Airfix Days exhibited at The Peppercanister, Dublin from the 19 October – 10 November, 2012.

 Airfix Days by Abigail O’Brien showcases the work of one of Ireland’s pre-eminent artists.
-Abigail first exhibited at Peppercanister in September 2011 as part of STILL, a group exhibition of lens-based artists during Dublin Contemporary 11.
+O’Brien first exhibited at the Peppercanister in September 2011 as part of STILL, a group exhibition of lens-based artists during Dublin Contemporary 11.
 She has exhibited in a number of international and Irish shows this year, and this will be her first solo show at Peppercanister Gallery.
 Exploring themes of childhood and nostalgia, Airfix Days captures the joy and excitement of rediscovering long forgotten memories.
 The passage of time alchemises simple childhood toys into symbols of happiness, freedom and imagination, reminding us of the wonder of youth and the pleasure of simpler times.

 Click to download Gallery Catalogue

 Click here to download the opening ceremony speech Noel Kelly, Chief Executive of Artists Association, Ireland.

 The exhibition will be opened by Noel Kelly, Director, Visual Artists Ireland.